ecommerce checkout process optimization guide

 The Samsung checkout page is a great example of a brand in the technology space.
 It offers multiple payment options, prominently displays trust seals, has a modifiable cart section, offers a place for the promo code, and has wishlist capabilities.

-What stands out in this checkout page example: The overall page design.
+What eCommerce checkout optimization stands out: The overall page design.
 Everything on this page is well-thought-of and accounts for the shoppers’ mentality in the eCommerce electronics space.

 Build the Perfect eCommerce Checkout Pages